The high-order nonrelativistic Hamiltonian of electromagnetic system: INTRODUCTION

-Despite the success of effective field theory of simple atoms, there are some fundamental problems are left unresolved.
-For helium, the values of nuclear charge radii extracted from transitions $2^3S-2^3P$ and $2^3S-2^1S$ have notable discrepancy~\cite{vanrooij2011frequency, rengelink2018precision, PhysRevLett.119.263002}.
-Based on the FW transformation, the energy correction for helium up to $m\alpha^6$ and the fine-structure correction up to $m\alpha^7$ have been obtained \cite{PhysRevA.71.012503,PhysRevLett.104.070403}.
-And the energy correction up to order of $m\alpha^7$ allows one to directly extract the nuclear charge radii \cite{PhysRevA.95.062510}, which has not been completely done yet.
-The higher-order corrections up to $m\alpha^8$ could be a very big challenge for theoretical study in nowadays.
-It will improving both theoretical accuracy of spectroscopy experiment and fundamental physical constants.
-The FW Hamiltonian up to $m\alpha^8$ was obtained by Ref.~\cite{MEIXueSong63102}.
-However, the equivalence of FW Hamiltonian and NRQED Hamiltonian hasn't been fully tested.
-In our earlier work \cite{PhysRevA.100.012513}, the $m\alpha^8$ order Hamiltonian was obtained by using scattering matching approach at tree diagram level.
-It coincides with the FW Hamiltonian at $m\alpha^6$ order.
-The traditional approach of FW transformation becomes rather tedious in the higher-order.
-And we find that there may be some imperceptible mistakes in Ref.~\cite{MEIXueSong63102}.
-And should be rechecked independently.
+Both the high-order energy corrections and operator of Hamiltonians can be expanded with the fine-structure constant $\alpha$ \cite{IEIDES200163,PhysRevD.53.4909,PhysRevD.55.7267}.
+For helium, the energy correction for helium up to $m\alpha^6$ and the fine-structure correction up to $m\alpha^7$ have been obtained \cite{PhysRevA.71.012503,PhysRevLett.104.070403,PhysRevA.100.042510}.
+The energy correction up to order of $m\alpha^7$ allowed one to directly extract the nuclear charge radii \cite{PhysRevA.95.062510, PhysRevA.103.042809}.
+The values of nuclear charge radii extracted from transitions $2^3S-2^3P$ and $2^3S-2^1S$ have notable discrepancy~\cite{vanrooij2011frequency, rengelink2018precision, PhysRevLett.119.263002}.
+For hydrogen molecular ions, ionization energies and fundamental vibrational transitions are calculated up to $m\alpha^7$ order \cite{PhysRevLett.118.233001}.
+The $m\alpha^8$ loop corrections are estimated, and the relativistic corrections haven't derived.
+The $m\alpha^8$ corrections could be a very big challenge for theoretical study in nowadays.
+Its result will improve both theoretical accuracy of spectroscopy experiment and fundamental physical constants \cite{PhysRevLett.104.070403,PhysRevA.95.062510,RevModPhys.80.633}.
+One purpose of this work is deriving the $m\alpha^8$ order FW hamiltonian.
+Another purpose is testing the equivalence of Pachucki's effective field theory and NRQED by comparing the FW Hamiltonian and NRQED Hamiltonian.
+The FW Hamiltonian of spinor up to $m\alpha^8$ was obtained by Ref.~\cite{MEIXueSong63102}.
+In Ref. \cite{PhysRevA.100.012513}, the $m\alpha^8$ order NRQED Hamiltonian was obtained by using scattering matching approach at the tree diagram level.
+It is coincided with the FW Hamiltonian at $m\alpha^6$ order.
+At $m\alpha^8$ order we find that there may be some imperceptible mistakes in Ref.~\cite{MEIXueSong63102}.
+It should be rechecked independently.